PostHog/posthog.com/contents/blog/posthog-vs-fullstory.md

 </table>
 </div>

 Product analytics in PostHog is closely integrated with other tools, such as feature flags and session replays.

-You can, for example, use a Trends insight to examine the performance of a particular metric, click on a point in the graph to see users who contributed to it, and then jump directly to their session replay to see what they did.
+This means you can use a Trends insight to examine the performance of a particular metric, click on a point in the graph to see users who contributed to it, and then jump directly to their session replay to see what they did.

-If you prefer, you can also do this in reverse by filtering for session replays where particular events occur and creating dynamic playlists.
+You can also do this in reverse by filtering for session replays where particular events occur, and creating dynamic playlists.
 We cover these session replay features in greater depth below.

-> **PostHog ships weirdly fast.** New features ship very regularly, so to keep up to date with our latest updates check [the weekly changelog](/blog/changelog).
-Or, take a look at what we’re planning in [our public roadmap](/roadmap)!
+> **PostHog ships weirdly fast.** We never stop shipping.
+Visit the [the weekly changelog](/blog/changelog) to keep up to date, or take a look at what we’re planning in [our public roadmap](/roadmap)!

 ### Session replay